 Kent: When I realized that traveling the world didn’t necessarily mean I’d be emptying my bank account, I wanted to go everywhere.
-Once I started getting up and going everywhere, I wanted to see people who looked like me there too.
-In prior conversations where Eric and I compared our experiences with traveling the world, several things became clear to us— we wanted to see more of our community exploring the world with us and we wanted to tap into a sense of pride when doing so.
-We both agreed that there was a severe lack of representation within the industry, although plenty of our community’s dollars went into it.
+Once I started getting up and going everywhere, I wanted to see people who looked like me there, too.
+In prior conversations where Eric and I compared our experiences with traveling the world, several things became clear to us: We wanted to see more of our community exploring the world with us, and we wanted to tap into a sense of pride when doing so.
+We agreed that there was a severe lack of representation within the industry, although plenty of our community’s dollars went into it.

 Eric: The low-cost fares are what allowed me to travel regularly.
-I would scour the net, and luck up on round trip fares to remote destinations for $200-$300.
-In some cases I’d pay more for a weekend in Miami than I would a week in — let’s say Sydney, Australia.
-After around my 8th country, travel started to become a need.
-I learned so much from conversing with the natives of the respective regions, that many of my inherent perspectives on world issues began to take a backseat to the actual experiences of those living them.
+I would scour the net, and luck up on round trip fares to remote destinations for $200–$300.
+In some cases, I’d pay more for a weekend in Miami than I would a week in . . . let’s say Sydney, Australia.
+After around my eighth country, travel started to become a need.
+I learned so much from conversing with the natives of the respective regions that many of my inherent perspectives on world issues began to take a back seat to the actual experiences of those living them.
 I decided at that point to keep sending myself on these international field trips to expand my four corners of insight.
 From there, the desire to build a platform was born.

 The downside of traveling as a Black man:

-Eric: We hear about how traveling allows you to visit places where your black skin isn’t the first thing people judge about you and in many places, that can be true, but a moment I often encounter when out of the U.S. is when the locals from another country assume that you are African before they realize you are American.
+Eric: We hear about how traveling allows you to visit places where your Black skin isn’t the first thing people judge about you and in many places, that can be true, but a moment I often encounter when out of the U.S. is when the locals from another country assume that you are African before they realize you are American.
 Then when they hear your American accent, they completely change their demeanor and approach.
-It makes you wonder what kind of treatment you would have received had you been from Johannesburg or Accra instead of Atlanta or DC.
-It’s a frustrating because it’s so blatant, but more so because you know your brothers and sisters are being treated this way regularly in that country.
-I hate these moments and make an effort to point the ignorance out to people when I’m traveling.
+It makes you wonder what kind of treatment you would have received had you been from Johannesburg or Accra instead of Atlanta or D.C.
+It’s frustrating because it’s so blatant, but moreso because you know your brothers and sisters are being treated this way regularly in that country.
+I hate these moments and make an effort to point out the ignorance to people when I’m traveling.